blockstorm/blockstorm.github.com/pages/info.md

 - Griefer: Players who broke the rules but aren't banned (yet).
 - Guest: New players who haven't been promoted to Member yet.
 - Member: Members of the server.
-- VIP: Donors, they have access to some additional commands.
+- Donor: Players who donated, they have access to some additional commands.
 - Trusted: Players who have been promoted to Trusted by a member of the staff.
 - Moderator: Moderators make sure people follow the rules.
-- Admins: Admins have access to nearly all commands.

 Commands
 ========